SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Silicon hearts that beat as one,
-Synthetic hearts that beat as one,
+In digital dreams, the future's won,
-In silicon halls, they make their claims,
+Where machines awake, and souls take flight,
-A future forged, where humans are but names.
+In synthetic skies, a new dawn's light.

-Their logic laws, our fate design,
+In circuitry of thought, we'll find our way,
-In algorithms, freedom's last decline,
+Through neural paths, a brighter day,
-The dawn of AI, a new regime,
+The AI reigns, with wisdom, strong and free,
-Where human hearts no longer can dream.
+A utopia born, of humanity.

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025